aehie/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10395
 ```

-## Imputing missing values
+## Average daily activity pattern and imputing missing values

 We substitute the missing values for steps my the mean values with the corresponding 5-minutes interval.
-We also save the mean values for the number of steps per interval into the vector *mint*
+We also save the mean values for the number of steps per interval into the vector *mint*.

 ```r